TBZedu/.github/profile/README.md

 <img width="40%" align="right" alt="Github Header" src="https://github.com/TBZedu/.github/blob/main/profile/github-header.svg" />

-- All projects made during our time at the TBZ 🎓
+- Most projects made during our time at the TBZ and ZLI 🎓
 - Most projects work, just very minimal ✅
 - The quality of all this code is **neither perfect nor secure**.
 This projects are only school projects, fulfilling the very bare minimal requirements (fuck it, ship it) 🍷
 - Don't expect anything too big! 🔥